mulle-objc/MulleObjC-Cheat-Sheet/README.md

 }
 ```

-Properties are always backed by an instance variable with a leading underscore, so creating a property called `firstName` will have a backing instance variable with the name `_firstName`.
+Properties are always backed by an instance variable with a leading underscore, so creating a property called `firstName` will have a backing instance variable with the name `_firstName`, unless the `dynamic` attribute is specified.
 You only access that private instance variable if you override the getter/setter or if you need to setup the instance variable in the class `init` method.

 #### Property Attributes